adobe-type-tools/afdko/README.md

 repository](https://github.com/adobe-type-tools/afdko), cd to the top-level directory of the afdko, and use the `setup.py` script:

-    python setup.py install
+    python setup.py bdist_wheel
+    pip install dist/*.whl

-And to be able to run this install command, you must first have installed the development tools for your platform.
+And to be able to run these commands, you must first have installed the development tools for your platform.

 On the Mac, install these with: